Dawn

 A

 Tons!
-I rely heavily on friends and families for both help and morale support.
+Dawn relies heavily on friends and families for both help and morale support.
 It wouldn't be such an exciting journey with out them!
-In fact, it's a journey I wouldn't take if they weren't standing beside me the whole way.
+In fact, it's a journey she says she wouldn't take if they weren't standing beside her the whole way.